ceviixx/umami-wp-connect/CONTRIBUTING.md

 ## Contribution Workflow

 1. Fork the repository (optional if you do not have write access).
-2. Create a new branch from `dev`.
+2. Create a new branch from `main`.
 3. Implement your changes.
 4. Test your changes locally.
-5. Open a pull request targeting `dev`.
+5. Open a pull request directly against `main`.
 6. Wait for review and feedback.
 7. After approval, your PR will be merged.